 You are covered by the ADA if you are no longer consuming illicit drugs, are participating in a treatment or rehab program and are in recovery from a substance use disorder.

 The FMLA allows employees to keep their jobs during treatment for a specified medical condition for 12 unpaid workweeks in a 12-month period.
 Individuals in recovery from alcohol addiction or alcohol use disorders may take leave for treatment, but the FMLA does not cover individuals with substance use disorders involving illicit drugs.

 If your employer finds out you’ve violated a workplace drug or alcohol policy, he or she may require you to complete an addiction treatment program to keep your job.
 A Return-to-Work Agreement is a written document that details the conditions an employee must agree to and complete before returning to work.
 You should fully understand and complete all of the conditions of the RTWA to ensure you can keep your job after rehab.

 The best way to get your job back after rehab is to dedicate yourself to treatment and to prove you’re able to perform your job when you return.

-Recovery starts when you acknowledge addiction exists and you need treatment to recover.
+Recovery starts when you acknowledge addiction exists and you need substance abuse treatment to recover.

 You may be able to return to work during outpatient rehab, or you may want take your time transitioning before starting work.
 Consider staying in a sober living environment and avoiding high-risk environments to reduce your risk of relapse.